Realiserad/checkers/README.md

 # Other

-A Checkers visualizer is available at GitHub [here](https://github.com/aliquis/kth-ai14-checkers-visualizer).
+A Checkers visualizer is available on GitHub [here](https://github.com/aliquis/kth-ai14-checkers-visualizer).